-A chart is a graphical representation of tabular data.
-Visualizing data through charts helps to uncover patterns, trends, relationships, and structure in data that may otherwise be difficult to see as raw numbers in a table.
+A chart is a graphical representation of data.
+Visualizing data through charts helps to uncover patterns, trends, relationships, and structure in data.
 Use charts together with maps to explore your data and help tell a story.

 In ArcGIS Pro, you can do the following: